coder/coder/docs/admin/templates/managing-templates/devcontainers/devcontainer-security-caching.md

 [Envbuilder documentation](https://github.com/coder/envbuilder/blob/main/docs/caching.md)
 for more information.

-Note that caching requires push access to a registry, and may require approval.
+Note that caching requires push access to a registry, and may require approval from relevant infrastructure team(s).

 ### Image caching